Taylorlcj/cs223/README.md

-This is my first ever college computer science class and I am just testing out github Runs on CodeBlocks
+This repo is where I put my C programs for my Freshman Computer Science Course Runs on CodeBlocks